-CHR (Constraint Handling Rules) [8] is a concurrent committed-choice constraint logic programming language consisting of guarded rules that manipulate conjunctions of constraints.
+CHR (Constraint Handling Rules) [9,11] is a concurrent committed-choice constraint logic programming language consisting of guarded rules that manipulate conjunctions of constraints.
 In CHR, we distinguish two kinds of rules: simplification rules replace constraints by simpler constraints.
 Propagation rules add new constraints which may cause further simplification.

 Usually, CHR solvers are well-behaved, i.e. terminating and confluent.
 Confluence means that it does not matter for the result which of the applicable rules are applied in a computation.
-Once termination has been established [9], there is a decidable, sufficient and necessary test for confluence [1].
+Once termination has been established [10], there is a decidable, sufficient and necessary test for confluence [1].
 Confluence also implies consistency of the logical reading of the solver program [1].
+We have developed a tool for confluence testing.
+All solvers of recent CHR releases are terminating and only two solvers that rely on variable orderings to achieve termination for variable elimination are not confluent.

-Given two well-behaved CHR constraint solvers, then their tight integration is simply the union of their rules.
+Given two well-behaved CHR constraint solvers, then their so-called tight integration is simply the union of their rules.
 There is no restriction on the signature of the solvers.
 In particular, solvers may fully or partially define the same constraints.
 Any computation that was possible in one of the solvers will also be possible in the union of the solvers, since additional rules cannot inhibit the application of old rules (as can be seen from the operational semantics of CHR).
 However, the union of the solvers could lose termination and/or confluence, and thus their well-behavedness.

 Example 1.
 Consider a solver program with the single simplification rule $\{a \Leftrightarrow b\}$ that replaces the CHR constraint a by the constraint b and a solver program with the single rule $\{b \Leftrightarrow a\}$ that replaces the CHR constraint b by the constraint a.
-The union of the two programs, $\{a \Leftrightarrow b, b \Leftrightarrow a\}$ , is obviously non-terminating.
+The union of the two programs, $\{a \Leftrightarrow b, b \Leftrightarrow a\}$, is obviously non-terminating.

-Consider a program $P_1$ with the single rule $\{a \Leftrightarrow b\}$ and a program $P_2$ with the single rule $\{a \Leftrightarrow c\}$ .
+Consider a program P_1 with the single rule $\{a \Leftrightarrow b\}$ and a program P_2 with the single rule $\{a \Leftrightarrow c\}$.
 Their union $\{a \Leftrightarrow b, a \Leftrightarrow c\}$ is terminating, but obviously non-confluent, since a computation for a may result in either b or c depending on the (committed) choice of the rule.

-While establishing termination for CHR programs without propagation rules is in practice often rather simple [9], termination is in general undecidable for CHR programs.
+While establishing termination for CHR programs without propagation rules is in practice often rather simple [10], termination is in general undecidable for CHR programs.
 On the other hand, completion can make non-confluent programs confluent [2] by adding new rules.
 Thus there is a chance to automatically produce from two well-behaved constraint solvers a solver that behaves well, too.

 Example 2.
-Consider the union of $P_1$ and $P_2$ of Example 1, $\{a \Leftrightarrow b, a \Leftrightarrow c\}$ .
+Consider the union of P_1 and P_2 of Example 1, which is $\{a \Leftrightarrow b, a \Leftrightarrow c\}$.
 To make the union confluent, the rule $b \Leftrightarrow c$ can be added.